FuckingNode/FuckingNode/CONTRIBUTING.md

 ### Error handling

-F\*ckingNode is wrapped in an error boundary (`GenericErrorHandler()`), so no need to try/catch every function.
+F\*ckingNode is wrapped in an error boundary (`ErrorHandler()`) that automatically stops execution and handles the error, so no need to try/catch every function.
 When throwing an error, `throw new Error()` is perfectly fine, however you'll see we sometimes use `FknError()` instead.
 It's a superset of `Error` with error codes and hints for our users.
-If you can and care, mind adding an error code and throwing a FknError instead.
+If you can, attempt to add an error code and throwing a FknError instead.

-Keep in mind the error boundary stops execution immediately.
-Places where you know an error might happen and want execution to continue somehow are the only places where you should use try/catch blocks.

 ### Comment in a readable manner